0cyn/ksuite/README.md

 ## Building

+Many of the more useful bits here have been submoduled out, and you can check a given submodule for instructions on building + installing it as a standalone plugin, they all support it.

 As this project isn't quite at a 1.0, (and due to some issues with Windows CI), CI hasn't been added quite yet.
 This plugin has some very awesome tooling already, however, and you can build it on your own machine w/ some effort